 Our primary strategy is based on providing high quality teaching which closes attainment gaps across the curriculum for both disadvantaged pupils and the broader pupil population within the school.
 This primary strategy is strengthened further by more specific, individual and group interventions based on areas for development in our disadvantaged pupils as well as other pupils.
-The strategy is further strengthened by the use of The National Tutoring Programme and the Recovery Premium enabling targeted tutoring for some of our pupils.

 Additionally, our pupil premium strategy recognises the distinct context of our school: a small, rurally isolated community.
 We recognise the importance of having a broad range of life experiences on which new learning can be related to and understood.
-With this in mind, a key part of our strategy includes the supporting of children to be able to engage in a broad range of experiences and trips through the 'Corpusty Passport'.
+A key part of our strategy includes the supporting of children to be able to engage in a broad range of inclusive experiences and trips.